Chicago mayor demands answers after Smollett hoax charges dropped

 His lawyers said he hopes to move on with his acting career, but it remains unclear whether he will return to “Empire” after being written out of the last two episodes of the most recent season.

-Reporting by Jonathan Allen in New York; Editing by Bill Berkrot
+Reporting by Jonathan Allen in New York; Editing by Bill Berkrot and Richard Chang